mubashirnanath/webdev-sites/Resource.md

 3. [Smashing Magazine](https://www.smashingmagazine.com/) - A source for web designers and developers with articles, tutorials, and resources.

+4. [Coding Interview Questions](https://tkssharma.com/top-coding-interview-questions/) - A source for developers to improve their problem solving skill.

 ## Blogs

 1. [A List Apart](https://alistapart.com/) - Explore the design, development, and meaning of web content, with a special focus on web standards and best practices.